-Sabrina Bingham is in her sixth year as the head coach of the HSU volleyball program.
-In her first five seasons she has produced a record of 114-42 and will become the school's all-time wins leader with three wins in 2012.
+Sabrina Bingham is in her ninth year as the head coach of the HSU volleyball program.
+In her first seven seasons she has produced a record of 1176-79 and is the school's all-time wins leader.

 In 2008, the Cowgirls finished with a record of 20-12 and finished second in the ASC West.
 She led the Cowgirls to a 22-9 record and the Cowgirls tied with Texas Lutheran for the ASC West title in her first season.